-- 3.1 Graffiti continues to be prevalent and obvious environmental problem in many areas of our city, appearing on a range of public and private property, often linked to antisocial behaviour.
-Graffiti can sometimes be offensive and contentious, can be unsightly, influencing the visual appearance of local areas and ultimately could have a degrading impact in our neighbourhoods.
-Although it is recognised that graffiti is widespread, most graffiti does not appear on Council owned property. - 3.2 Belfast City Council does not have a legal obligation to remove graffiti from any property, however, under the existing provisions of Article 18 of the Local Government (Miscellaneous Provisions) (Northern Ireland) Order 1985 (removal of graffiti and fly-posters), there are discretionary powers which allow the Council to remove or obliterate any graffiti, which in the opinion of the Council is detrimental to the amenity of any land within its district.
-Council's current approach, which is in line with Councils and Local Authorities across the UK is to: - (i) remove graffiti from Council owned property; - in the case of contentious or offensive graffiti, following a request for service, remove from private property with the owners signed permission through a disclaimer; - (iii) refer requests for graffiti removal from property owned by other statutory agencies, to the relevant statutory agencies; and
+continued engagement with PBNI to further develop the existing MOU and support, where appropriate, the effective removal of non-contentious graffiti in all areas of the city; develop a Graffiti Removal Policy; and in response to reported contentious or offensive graffiti, Council will continue to obliterate this type of graffiti from private property following completion of the relevant declaimer form. (iii) Note that a progress report will be presented to Committee in approximately six months.
+3.0 Main Re Key Issu 3.1 city, appo Graffiti ca appearai neighbou ontinues to be prevalent and obvious environmental problem in many areas of our earing on a range of public and private property, often linked to antisocial behaviour. an sometimes be offensive and contentious, can be unsightly, influencing the visual nce of local areas and ultimately could have a degrading impact in our urhoods.
+Although it is recognised that graffiti is widespread, most graffiti does not on Council owned property.
+3.2 however Provision discretion opinion o City Council does not have a legal obligation to remove graffiti from any property, , under the existing provisions of Article 18 of the Local Government (Miscellaneous hs) (Northern Ireland) Order 1985 (removal of graffiti and fly-posters), there are nary powers which allow the Council to remove or obliterate any graffiti, which in the of the Council is detrimental to the amenity of any land within its district.
+Council's approach, which is in line with Councils and Local Authorities across the UK is to: (i) remove graffiti from Council owned property; (ii) in the case of contentious or offensive graffiti, following a request for service, remove from private property with the owners signed permission through a disclaimer;

-(iv) work in collaboration, through a Memorandum of Understanding (MOU) with the Probation Board Northern Ireland (PBNI) to remove, where practicable, nuisance graffiti.

-In all other cases, removal of graffiti forms part of the normal maintenance responsibility of the person or organisation responsible for the upkeep of the property or site.
-This includes public and private landlords, other statutory bodies, business owners, private householders, education authorities, utility companies etc.

-In the period April to November 2018, 217 service requests for removal of graffiti were received and actioned.
+- (iv) work in collaboration, through a Memorandum of Understanding (MOU) with the Probation Board Northern Ireland (PBNI) to remove, where practicable, nuisance graffiti. - 3.3 In all other cases, removal of graffiti forms part of the normal maintenance responsibility of the person or organisation responsible for the upkeep of the property or site.
+This includes public and private landlords, other statutory bodies, business owners, private householders, education authorities, utility companies etc. - 3.4 In the period April to November 2018, 217 service requests for removal of graffiti were received and actioned.
 Of these, 139 related to contentious or offensive graffiti.
 Table 1 below provides a breakdown of service requests in relation to the removal of graffiti over the past five years.